Rio Tinto seeks final bids for copper mine in June, Sumitomo wildcard

 OZ Minerals needs production to fill a gap between declining output at its Prominent Hill mine and the ramp-up of its Carapateena mine, and it would give it experience in the block-caving technique which it could then use at Carapateena.

-The timing of the Northparkes sale will hinge on whether Rio's 20 percent partner in the mine, Sumitomo Metal Mining Co Ltd with Sumitomo Corp, exercises its rights to match the winning bid, which could stretch out the process.
+The timing of the Northparkes sale will hinge on whether Rio's 20 percent partner in the mine, Sumitomo Metal Mining Co Ltd (5713.T) with Sumitomo Corp (8053.T), exercises its rights to match the winning bid, which could stretch out the process.

-Sumitomo Metal Mining said in February it is looking to more than double its copper interests to 300,000 tonnes a year within the next nine years, a target that a takeover of Northparkes would help it meet.
+Sumitomo Metal Mining said in February it is looking to more than double its copper interests to 330,693 tons a year within the next nine years, a target that a takeover of Northparkes would help it meet.

 There has been speculation that private equity firms were looking at the asset, but analysts and bankers doubted private equity firms would submit final bids as they would be wary of taking on the commodity price risk.